 How long will the ViP study go for?

-Since the study began we (the ViP study participants and researchers) have contributed significantly to improving our understanding of the inherited causes of breast and ovarian cancer, and we’ve been helping to integrate research findings into clinical care.
-But, there is still a lot that we don’t know, and so we are applying for more funding to allow the ViP study to continue beyond 2021.
+Since the study began we have contributed significantly to improving our understanding of the inherited causes of breast and ovarian cancer, and we’ve been helping to integrate research findings into clinical care.
+But, there is still a lot that we don’t know, and so we are applying for more funding to allow the ViP study to continue beyond 2022.

 Do you want to know about changes to my contact details or medical history?